CtrlK

 Workflow Clarity

-The workflow for generating/editing is clearly sequenced (fetch schema → validate fields → verify references → check expressions → validate constraints), and there's an explicit validation step with a concrete command and instruction to fix errors before considering work complete.
-This constitutes a proper feedback loop.
+The workflow for generating/editing is clearly sequenced: fetch schema → validate required fields → verify references → check expressions → validate constraints.
+The validation step is explicit with a concrete command, and there's a clear feedback loop ('Fix any reported errors before considering the workflow complete').
+The dependency installation check is also a nice pre-validation step.

 3 / 3